 Situated on the right bank of the Vistula river, it benefits from positive water energy.

-Bucharest, the capital of Romania, is placed in southern Romania, which according to the bagua model is the success and recognition of the place.
-Economically, Bucharest is the most prosperous city in Romania with several large business companies, educational institutes, cultural venues, shopping areas and recreational places.
+Bucharest, the capital of Romania, is placed in southern Romania, which according to the bagua model, is the success and recognition of the place.
+Economically, Bucharest is the most prosperous city in Romania, with several large business companies, educational institutes, cultural venues, shopping areas and recreational places.
 Romania’s capital, Bucharest, is an intriguing fusion of old and new, where historical heritage coexists with dynamic modernity.
 The city presents a fascinating exploration of Feng Shui’s five elements – water, wood, fire, earth, and metal – each contributing to its distinctive character and energy.
 Let’s delve into the captivating interplay of these elements in Bucharest’s unique landscape.

 Scotland with its feng shui (wind-water) weather has many interesting towns and cities.
 Glasgow is one of them.
 It is a port city on the River Clyde in Scotland’s western Lowlands.
 Glasgow is famed for its Victorian and art nouveau architecture, as well as the legacy of the city’s 18th–20th-century prosperity that came from trade and shipbuilding.

 Let’s examing feng shui of Glasgow and how Scots (naturally) utilised it in this interesting city.